aeldidi/encoding/README.md

 ## License

-`libencoding` is licensed under the Boost Software License, Version 1.0.
-See the included `LICENSE` file or https://www.boost.org/LICENSE_1_0.txt for more details.
+`libencoding` is licensed under the 0BSD License.
+See the included `LICENSE` file more details.